 The Burial of the Dead

 The clergy, staff and people of St. James offer their caring support and expertise to individuals and families through those first difficult days.
 This care begins with the planning of the funeral to celebrate the life of your loved one, while still leaving space for grief and sorrow.
 We believe that all people are a gift from our Creator, and all people are received into the arms of our loving God when they die.
 Prior to or at the time of death, please notify one of the clergy.
 The priest will meet with you to assist with funeral arrangements and to provide counsel and support.
+Visit the link below for a list of readings and music selections for burial services.

 I am the resurrection and the life, saith the Lord;